-Nasal surgery includes any surgery performed on the outside or inside of the nose.
-A common type of reconstructive and cosmetic surgery, nasal surgery may be performed to accomplish the following:
+Nasal surgery refers to surgery performed on the outside or inside of the nose.
+Nasal surgery may be performed to:

 - Improve breathing

-- Change size or shape of nose (cosmetic)
+- Change the size or shape of the nose (cosmetic surgery)

 - Repair nasal injuries

 This type of surgery is performed by otolaryngologists—ear, nose, and throat (ENT) specialists with advanced training in head and neck surgery.
 Cooper’s Division of Otolaryngology – Head and Neck Surgery is home to an entire team of fellowship-trained otolaryngologists with extensive experience performing nasal surgery.

 These are the most common types of nasal surgery performed by otolaryngologists –head and neck surgeons:

 - Septoplasty is the surgical correction of defects and deformities of the nasal septum (the partition between the nostrils).
 It’s most frequently performed to correction a deviated septum, a condition in which the septum isn’t in straight vertical alignment, causing obstructed airflow.